Iranian Embassy siege

 The Iranian Embassy siege took place from 30 April to 5 May 1980, after a group of six armed men stormed the Iranian embassy on Prince's Gate in South Kensington, London.

-The gunmen, Iranian Arabs campaigning for sovereignty of Khuzestan Province, took 26 people hostage, including embassy staff, several visitors, and a police officer who had been guarding the embassy.
+The gunmen, Iranian Arabs campaigning for the sovereignty of the Khuzestan Province of Iran, took 26 people hostage, including embassy staff, several visitors, and a police officer who had been guarding the embassy.
 They demanded the release of prisoners in Khuzestan and their own safe passage out of the United Kingdom.
 The British government quickly decided that safe passage would not be granted and a siege ensued.
 Subsequently, police negotiators secured the release of five hostages in exchange for minor concessions, such as the broadcasting of the hostage-takers' demands on British television.

 By the sixth day of the siege the gunmen were increasingly frustrated at the lack of progress in meeting their demands.
 That evening, they killed a hostage and threw his body out of the embassy.
-The Special Air Service (SAS), a special forces regiment of the British Army, initiated "Operation Nimrod" to rescue the remaining hostages, abseiling from the roof and forcing entry through the windows.
+The British Special Air Service (SAS) initiated "Operation Nimrod" to rescue the remaining hostages, abseiling from the roof and forcing entry through the windows.
 During the 17-minute raid they rescued all but one of the remaining hostages and killed five of the six hostage-takers.
 An inquest cleared the SAS of any wrongdoing.
-The sole remaining gunman served 27 years in British prisons.
+The sole remaining gunman served 27 years in prison in Britain.

-The Iran–Iraq War broke out later that year and the hostage crisis in Tehran continued until January 1981.
-Nonetheless, the operation brought the SAS to the public eye for the first time and bolstered the reputation of Thatcher's government.
+The operation brought the SAS to the public eye for the first time and bolstered the reputation of Margaret Thatcher's government.
 The SAS was quickly overwhelmed by the number of applications it received from people inspired by the operation and experienced greater demand for its expertise from foreign governments.
-The building, damaged by fire during the assault, was not reopened until 1993.
-The SAS raid, televised live on a bank holiday evening, became a defining moment in British history and proved a career boost for several journalists; it became the subject of multiple documentaries and works of fiction, including several films and television series.
+Damaged by a fire which started during the assault, the embassy building did not reopen until 1993.

+The SAS raid, televised live on a bank holiday evening, became a defining moment in British history and proved a career boost for several journalists; it became the subject of multiple documentaries and works of fiction, including several films, television series and video games.

 Background

 Motives

 The hostage-takers were members of the Democratic Revolutionary Front for the Liberation of Arabistan (DRFLA), Iranian Arabs protesting for the establishment of an autonomous Arab state in the southern region of the Iranian province of Khūzestān which is home to an Arabic-speaking minority.
 The oil-rich area had become the source of much of Iran's wealth, having been developed by multi-national companies during the reign of the Shah.

 According to Oan Ali Mohammed, suppression of the Arab sovereignty movement was the spark that led to his desire to attack the Iranian Embassy in London.
-The plan was inspired by the Iran hostage crisis in which supporters of the revolution held the staff of the American embassy in Tehran hostage.
+The plan was inspired by the Iran hostage crisis in which supporters of the revolution held the staff of the American Embassy in Tehran hostage.